-Yield to maturity, current yield, and coupon rate are all terms that describe aspects of bonds and XTBs.
-Each term is expressed as a percentage, which may be confusing.
+The terms used to describe a bond’s performance can be confusing.
+Yield to maturity, current yield, and coupon rate are all used to assess bonds and each is expressed as a percentage.

 Key measures for a corporate bond

 |COUPON RATE||FACE VALUE||CURRENT PRICE||CURRENT YIELD||YIELD TO MATURITY|

 The amount investors pay for this XTB on ASX

 (coupon/price) x 100